Table of Contents

 If you are heading towards St Pete Beach and crossing the Tierra Verde Bridge, it is far more challenging than the old bridge for runners and bikers alike.
 But it definitely gets in a good cardio workout!

 The Pinellas Trail plans to continue growing their regional connections by linking with other counties including the Florida Coast-to-Coast Connector Trail (C2C) spanning from Pinellas County through Orlando to the East Coast of Florida.
 This would be over 250 miles of bike trails!

 12. Tierra Verde Community Park

 Just past the Fire Station on Pinellas Bayway South is the Tierra Verde FL Community Park.
-There is plenty of shade, picnic benches, kids playground and a baseball diamond.
-This peaceful place is tucked away from the road and is a good spot to relax with the family and bring a lunch.
+There is plenty of shade, picnic benches, kids playground, and a baseball diamond.
+This peaceful place is tucked away from the road and is a good spot to relax with the family and bring lunch.

 Tierra Verde Hotels

 The Residence Inn is an excellent choice for being the only hotel in Tierra Verde FL.
 See Booking.com for more information on this property or other hotels off the island.

 Here are a couple of the highest-rated Tierra Verde Rentals.
 See the official VRBO links for more information on the house and condo rentals.

 Isla Key and Isla Del Sol are also located just off the island with tennis courts and a golf course headed towards St Pete Beach.
 Check out the amazing VRBO rentals in Isla Del Sol with these beautiful Boca Ciega Bay views.

 Looking for a Tierra Verde FL Resort getaway?
 The closest resort to Tierra Verde is the Don CeSar in St. Pete Beach.
 It is just a short 4-mile drive away with pristine sugar sand beaches, outdoor fire pits, a gorgeous pool and spa, and multiple dining options.